Azerbaijan inbound trends: Q1 2026

 The reading: operators expect Caucasus circuit demand to fill earlier in 2026 than in any prior year.
 We laid out the operational playbook in our Caucasus circuit guide for tour operators.

-What it means for tour operator partners
+What does this mean for tour operator partners?

 For corporate buyers, the GCC offsite signal points the same way.
 See our MICE Azerbaijan production scope for what we're delivering against that demand.
 For the cost shape, the 50-pax corporate offsite breakdown is the starting point.